 New to Yoga?
 New to the Area?

-We’re pretty laid-back here.
-We love making beginners feel comfortable and confident on the mat!
-Making you feel at home so that you can enjoy yoga’s many benefits is a lot more important to us than any fancy-schmancy yoga pose.
+We love making beginners feel at home so that you can enjoy yoga’s many benefits.

-Looking for a welcoming, accessible class for brand new beginners?
+Looking for an accessible class for brand new beginners?

 Here are some tips to get you started if you’re new to yoga or to our studio:

-Yoga is like anything else in that you’ll get out what you put in!
+Yoga is like anything else—you’ll get out what you put in!
 For maximum benefit we recommend taking class at least twice a week.
-Some people enjoy our classes so much they come lots more frequently.
-You’ll feel the difference for yourself as you get stronger and more flexible, feel more agile, and develop tools for stress relief.
+You’ll feel the difference as you get stronger and more flexible, your balance improves, and you develop tools for stress relief.

 Let us know if:

 This is your very first yoga class.
-(We get really happy when people try yoga for the first time.)
+(We get super happy when people try yoga for the first time.)

 Something doesn’t feel good in your body (we can offer variations and modifications that will work better for you).

-If it’s your very first time to the studio arrive around 10 minutes before class so we can do a little paperwork.
+If it’s your very first time to the studio arrive around 10 minutes before class to do a little paperwork.

 Browse our Frequently Asked Questions: